Fall Family Events In and Around Jersey City

 Children’s Fall Festival

 Sun, Oct 28, 2018 11:00 am–4:00 pm

 Dress in your Halloween best for this event located at Queens County Farm Museum!
-Kids will have a blast bouncing in the bounce houses, pie-eating contests and more.
-Do the Monster Mash to music, take an autumn hayride, visit the Haunted House, and enjoy a pony ride and farm animals.
+Kids will have a blast bouncing in the bounce houses, enjoying the pie-eating contests and more.
+Do the Monster Mash to music, take an autumn hayride, visit the Haunted House and enjoy a pony ride and farm animals.
 For $20 a person you and your family can enjoy all the attractions available.
 There will be food vendors on site!
 Queens County Farm Museum has a long list of fall events to choose from!